 Can it Replace a Traditional Slot Toaster?

 The vast majority of people will be perfectly satisfied with the toast that comes out of a toaster oven, though they do have some drawbacks when compared to traditional slot models.
-On medium setting, it will take about 2-3 minutes to make toast in a traditional slot model, while the time doubles to 5-6 minutes in an oven.
-The wire racks in ovens tend to leave streak marks in toast, and toast placed towards the exterior tend to toast lighter than toast placed in the middle.
+On the medium setting, it will take about 2-3 minutes to make toast in a traditional slot model, while the time doubles to 5-6 minutes in an oven.
+The wire racks in ovens tend to leave streak marks in toast, and toast placed towards the exterior tends to toast lighter than toast placed in the middle.
 This means that, in general, ovens don't toast bread as evenly as traditional slot models.
 However, these minor inconsistencies will only matter to those who are very particular about their toast.
 If you're one of those people, you'll want to take a look at our toaster review.

 One area where ovens blow traditional slot models out of the water is bagels.
 We struggled to find a traditional slot model that could adequately satisfy our craving for cream cheese topped crunchy and gooey goodness.
 However, every oven we tested was able to at least approach coffee shop level perfection.